Ickleford Primary

 Our Prayer for this value is:

-A joy born from love, courage and the promise of new life in Christ.
+and the promise of new life it brings.

 Amen.